 Personal Data submitted by the Customer or a Customer Affiliate to the Services, or otherwise shared with Sage, as determined by the Customer or a Customer Affiliate in its/their discretion, which may include Personal Data relating to:

-- Other contacts of the Customer or Customer Affiliates (where such parties are individuals).
+• Other contacts of the Customer or Customer Affiliates (where these parties are individuals).

 Categories of Personal Data processed

 |Sage payroll and accounting products||Limited detail about business, including name and contact details, business type, where registered, payment details, transaction information, invoices, expenses, receipts, payroll ID, payroll information, full name, address, username, Sage ID, passwords, security question responses, data captured through any integrations/specific additional functionality required|

 |Sage HR products||Limited detail about business, (including contact details, business type, where registered, payment details), contact details, payroll information, appraisals, absence, holidays, disciplinary records, job and salary history, next of kin, dependencies, emergency contacts, bank information, data captured through any integrations/specific additional functionality required|

 |Sage Intacct||Background checks, beneficiary details, browsing information, contact details, data benchmarking and analytics, education and skills, employment information, ID evidence, family information, financial information, government identifiers, other categories, personal identification, recordings, social, travel and expenses, feedback/options, individual share awards data, insurance details, marital status, trade union membership or professional membership, user account information, workplace welfare, data captured through any integrations/specific additional functionality required|